 In particular, we may store your Personal Data on servers in the United States of America.
 The US are not deemed by the European Commission to have adequate protections for Personal Data.
 Steps will be taken to put in place safeguards (including around security) to protect your Personal Data when it is in these other countries.
 This may include the use of European Model Clause contracts, where required under applicable law or a Privacy Shield registration, where the recipient is in the US.
 You can find out what these are online at the following address: http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm.
 If you have any questions or wish to be provided with a copy, please contact us (details below).
 Please note commercially sensitive information may be removed/blanked out from copies supplied to you.

-We endeavour to use appropriate technical and physical security measures to protect Personal Data which is transmitted, stored or otherwise processed by us, from any unlawful destruction, loss, alteration, unauthorised disclosure of, or access, in connection with our Site.
+We endeavour to use appropriate technical and physical security measures to protect Personal Data which is transmitted, stored or otherwise processed by us, from any unlawful destruction, loss, alteration, unauthorised disclosure of, or access, in connection with our Sites.
 These measures include computer safeguards and secured files and facilities.
-Our service providers are also selected carefully and required to use appropriate protective measures.
+Our service providers are also selected carefully and are required to use appropriate protective measures.
 In certain areas, we use industry-standard SSL-encryption to protect data transmissions.
-Most current browsers support the level of security needed to use these areas.
+Most current browsers support the level of security needed.